phalcon/documentation/docs/controllers.md

 !!! info "NOTE"

-    Note that the `persistent` service is automatically registered for any component (including controllers) that extend the `Phalcon\Di\Injectable` class
+    Note that the `persistent` service is automatically registered for any component (including controllers) that extends the `Phalcon\Di\Injectable` class

 ## Dependency Injection
 You can create a controller as a stand-alone class.
 However, you can extend the [Phalcon\Mvc\Controller][mvc-controller] class which will expose the whole DI container to you.
 Each service will be available using its name as a property of the controller: